Characters of the Tekken series: Azazel

-Azazel has received critical reception for his difficulty as a final boss.
-Lucas Sullivan of GamesRadar included him in his 2014 selection of twelve "unfair" fighting-game bosses.
-"Hated that mutated old guy [Tekken 5 boss Jinpachi], huh?
+Azazel has garnered critical reception for his difficulty as a final boss.
+Lucas Sullivan of GamesRadar included him in his 2014 selection of twelve "unfair" fighting-game bosses, remarking, "Hated that mutated old guy [Tekken 5 boss Jinpachi], huh?
 Here, have a fire-breathing crystal dragon that's as tall as the screen."
-Rick Marshall of MTV said in 2009, "As far as boss battles go, Azazel is the most difficult the franchise has ever offered—even on 'Easy' mode."
-Stephen Nadee of WhatCulture named Azazel the number-one "worst" fighting game boss in 2013: "Understanding the game mechanics mean almost nothing when it comes to fighting Azazel particularly when he has his advantage in defense, his moves are fairly difficult to sidestep, and can counter-attack through his own blocking."
-Eric Neigher of GameSpy wrote in his 2009 review of the game's PlayStation Portable release: "Azazel, Tekken 6's official nemesis, is perhaps the most badly designed, frustrating to play against, and overall worst boss ever."
+Rick Marshall of MTV noted in 2009, "As far as boss battles go, Azazel is the most difficult the franchise has ever offered—even on 'Easy' mode."